7 Benefits of Remote Work for College Students featured image

 College students studying

 College students are busy.
 They carry a full load of courses and some have extracurricular activities, too.
-However, COVID-19 may have eliminated some extracurriculars, giving college students more time to consider a job.
-So for those who want or need to work, finding a job to fit their schedule is a difficult task.
+But for those who want or need to work, finding a job to fit their schedule is a difficult task.

 Working from home (or the dorms) as a freelancer can let college students have more control over their super hectic schedules.
 Not only can they adjust their workload as they need to, but they can also work from anywhere, anytime.

 Working from home as a freelancer can be a great way for college students to gain experience in their chosen career fields.
-Plus, they can work around their hectic schoolwork or jobs that require social distancing and mask-wearing.
-They can target positions that are related to their major—even if only partially.
+Plus, they can work around their hectic schoolwork.
+They can target positions that are related to their major — even if only partially.
 A journalism major could target positions that allow them to transcribe or proofread.
 An international studies major could gain beginner experience translating.
 Even experience that is remotely related or in the same industry as their major could be valuable experience once they graduate.

 A lot of students can feel discouraged when they leave school.
 They find that many entry-level positions require at least some experience.
 Remote freelancing can be a great way to gain that experience in their chosen field.
 Oftentimes, employers aren’t worried if their freelancers have a college degree.
 They just want to know they can do the work.